Mat-Longinow/100-days-of-code/log.md

 - Brainstorm projects
 - Find my WHY or Big Goal

-**Big Goal**

-I want to be able to take on clients on the side to make additional income to help pay off debt and save for our growing family.
-I also want to set myself up to apply for a programming position.

-In order to do this, I need to start making client-like websites that are good enough that people would pay for them.

 #### Thoughts:
 It is crazy thinking that the last time I tried the 100 Day Coding Challenge, was two years ago!
 Time flies.